Prevent Injury! Use Proper Body Mechanics for Lifting and Transferring

 Knowing when to call for help is as important as knowing how to help.
 Back or shoulder injuries resulting from improper lifting or transferring put the caregivers and their loved ones at risk.

 Prevent family caregiver injuries through proper body mechanics for lifting patients.
 CareWorks Health Services can provide information on when to lift, how to correctly lift or transfer in different scenarios, and how to use assistive devices.
-Call CareWorks Health Services today at (949) 859-4700 or (714) 421-4005 for more information or visit www.CareWorksHealthServices.com to learn more about our home care services.
+Contact CareWorks Health Services today at (949) 859-4700 or (714) 421-4005 or fill out the contact form on our contact page to learn more about our home care services.

 Sources: Centre for Enabled Living, Amputee Coalition, Washington State Department of Social and Health Services Caregiver Handbook